teknowebapp/pdf-generator/README.md

 # PDF Generator

-A simple PDF generation system using CodeIgniter 3.
-Supports two main features:
+A simple PDF generation system using CodeIgniter 3 to Preview or force download and Automatically saves generated PDF to a folder.

 ## Features